Privacyx-org/privacyx-balance-pass/README.md

 It provides:

-- A wallet connection via MetaMask (mainnet by default).
+- Wallet connection via MetaMask (mainnet by default).
 - Display of current Merkle root and required threshold.
-- A "Submit ZK Access Proof" button that:
+- A **"Submit ZK Access Proof"** button that:
-  - Loads a pre-computed Groth16 proof from /public/balance_proof.json,
+  - Loads a pre-computed Groth16 proof from `/public/balance_proof.json`,
-  - Calls proveAndConsume(...) on the mainnet BalanceAccessPass contract,
+  - Calls `proveAndConsume(...)` on the mainnet `BalanceAccessPass` contract,
   - Shows transaction status, hash, and confirmation block.
-- A live feed of recent AccessGranted events on the contract.
+- A live feed of recent `AccessGranted` events on the contract.
+- An **integration section** describing how to plug PXP-101 into your backend or contracts.

 ---